a-chervin/onlinedebug/README.md

 <h4>The project is aimed to be useful for java developer.
-The most obvious use case of this utility is simplification of troubleshooting process and code investigation in places where<br/> regular debugging is impossible or problematic:</h4>
+The most obvious use case of this utility<br/>
+    is simplification of troubleshooting process and code investigation in <br/> places where regular debugging is impossible or problematic:</h4>
 <ul>
   <li><strong>Q</strong>A/system tests etc  environments
       <img src="images/qa_env_2.png" />